Alvin-Janton/Threat-Hunting/Threat Hunting with Python/Docs/walkthrough.md

 - The file **ring.txt** is likely the adversary’s target
 - Access was successful
-- The attacker returned for a second copy — possibly:
+- The attacker returned for a second copy, possibly:
   - verifying data integrity
   - testing persistence
   - confirming that the credentials still worked